fabric8io/fabric8/docs/testing.md

     export KUBERNETES_MASTER=http://localhost:8443

 Note that this can be any kubernetes environment (a kubernetes installation, OpenShift, RHEL Atomic or GKE) or even a [Jube installation](http://fabric8.io/jube/getStarted.html).
 Also note that different integration tests can be running at the same time on the same kubernetes environment.

+If you find that you are getting exceptions and output of the form:

+    Waiting for: SomeException....
+    Waiting for: SomeException....

+and if the exception isn't clear from the message, you could define this environment variable to get an additional full stack trace (which is very noisy but can be handy):

+    export FABRIC8_VERBOSE_ASSERT=true

 ### Assertion libraries